GEORGE FORBES DAVIE (1902-1964) was born on 21 May 1902 at 24 Huntly Street, Aberdeen.

 1.1 COLIN ROSS LESLIE (b.1964), born on 5 October 1964.
 He studied creative writing at the University of Victoria, and later took a four-year course in Journalism at Ryerson Polytechnic University, Toronto.
 He is an associate editor at the Medical Post and managing editor of Nutrition Factor, and lives in Toronto.

 1.2 ALISON FRANCE LESLIE (b.1967), born on 29 June 1967.
 She moved to Toronto with her brother and friends after graduating from High School.
 She studied Zoology at the University of Toronto, graduating with a B.Sc. in 2000.
+She subsequently returned to Victoria, BC.
+She has a son:

 The couple went to live at 63 Warwick Road, Luton.
 Norman went to college, and qualified in Mechanical Engineering and Technical Science.
 He then got a post at Vauxhall as Area Inspector (Engines).
 In 1958 the family moved to 22 Stanford Road, and Norman was there until 1965.

-Barbara left him in 1974, and around this time he met Valerie Player, and her two children Mark and Vicky.
+Around this time Norman met Valerie Player, and her two children Mark and Vicky.
 He sold up the business, and the family went off to Nice for some three months.
 When the money ran out, they returned to Southampton, where Norman went into partnership, buying and selling company cars, and later mopeds.
 He later reverted to contract plumbing and pipefitting until his retirement in 1998.

 In July 1998, Valerie contracted cancer, and she died in February 1999.